shakilmith/documentaion/jpa/codeinjar/first-jpa-application/index.md

 </dependency>
 ```

 Now reload your pom.xml file to resolve the newly added dependencies.
-In your pom.xml file: Right Click > Maven > Reload project
+In your pom.xml file: Right Click > Maven > Reload project.

 ## Configure persistence.xml file

 Now create resources folder in src/main folder of you project.
 In the resources folder create META-INF/persistence.xml file.
 In your persistence.xml file write the following

-persistence.xml
+**persistence.xml**

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>